 1.2.2.
-Develop a detailed handbook for local governments to serve as lead permitting agencies.
+Develop a handbook to assist local governments serving as lead permitting agencies.

-Problem Statement: The construction of greenfield or brownfield industrial development projects can be difficult, especially for wood products businesses that may need unique permit conditions.
+Problem Statement: The development of greenfield, brownfield, or idled industrial development projects can be difficult, especially for wood products businesses that have unique permitting conditions.
 In rural communities, which tend to have small municipal or county planning departments, the burden to process these permits can be difficult.
 This often means that permit applications include the cost of environmental review, including third party consultants to work with the local agencies.

-Action: Develop and promote a resource guide for cities and counties (similar to OPR's 2016 solar handbook) who are the lead agencies for the development of wood products businesses to lower costs and permit processing time.
-Commit to continuous updating.
+Action: Develop and promote a resource guide for cities and counties (similar to OPR's 2016 solar handbook) to serve lead agencies in the development of wood products businesses.
+This would lower costs and permitting time.

-Cost: Estimated at \$250,000 for the initial guide
+Cost: \$500,000 for the initial guide.